 I collected these seeds from dozens of different plants to get a good selection of the genetic variability here, including foliage colors from grayish blue to olive green to red-tinged green; habits from strongly upright to vase-shaped; and fall colors from rich reddish orange to coppery pink.
-U.S. native (seed from my meadow in Bucks County, PA).
+US native (seed from wild plants growing in my meadow in Bucks County, PA).
 Full sun.
 Perennial; Zones 3 to 9.

-Collected in September and October 2020.
+Collected in early October 2023.
 At least 40 seeds.
 PA ecotype.
 Shipping to US addresses only.

 Please read the germination information as well before ordering.